knennigtri/aep-tag-tool/README.md

   aep-tag-tool --export -e myEnvironment.postman_environment.json -p PR12345678901234567890
 ```

-These values can alternatively be set in the config file:
+These values can alternatively be set in a config file:
    configFile.environment
    configfile.export.propID